callipostudios/2407354-2408544-2401066-24058-1805--final-project/README.md

 ## Aesthetics

 We are going for a very cute hyper style theme, which is reflected in the pastel colours we are using.
 We are also creating all of our assets in a retro pixel art style.
+A lot of it is also inspired by older retro style video games.

 ### Moodboard
 ![](images/moodboard.webp)